nadrino/kotor-walkthrough/kotor/walkthrough/XXX_NotesAndThoughts.md

 - Never Equip the Sith Master Robe to Bastila

-- Juhani -> Finish Xor before Korriban
+- Add talk to the guard that block the Sith accademy entry on Korriban